Why Dogs Eat Grass

 Physical Reasons Why Dogs Eat Grass

-Just like people, dogs require fibre in their diets in order to have an efficiently functioning digestive system.
+Just like people, dogs require fiber in their diets in order to have an efficiently functioning digestive system.
 After all, dogs are omnivores.
 Which means that good health relies on plant foods as well as high quality meat.
 Eating grass may be an easy, and seemingly tasty way for dogs to add roughage to their diet, helping to keep things flowing through their gastrointestinal tract (GI or digestive tract).

 That said, if your dog is eating grass but also showing signs of stomach discomfort, there may be a medical problem.
 Dogs can suffer from a number of GI issues including gastric reflux, pancreatitis, and inflammatory bowel disease.
 If your dog is eating grass, and has other symptoms such as lack of appetite, decreased energy, diarrhea, or constipation, it's time to see your vet.